-Who Cost City of Fargo At minimum, keep pace with inflation Forestry Department funding (currently at \$2.3 million per year) 4 Public Infrastructure Investment Tools, cont'd.

-7. Develop comprehensive strategy for improving and maintaining public spaces as critical neighborhood assets
+Maintain or increase current levels of investment in Fargo's Forestry Department to ensure that trees remain a primary asset of the core neighborhoods.
+Doing so can ensure the proper pace of replanting as mature elms die off and contribute to neighborhood characterenhancing changes to major corridors.
+Who Cost City of Fargo At minimum, keep Forestry Department funding (currently at \$2.3 million per year) paced with inflation 7.
+Develop a comprehensive strategy for improving and maintaining public spaces as critical neighborhood assets

 Public spaces in the core neighborhoods are owned and managed by the Park District, Fargo Public Schools (school yards, athletic fields, and playgrounds), and the City.
-Currently, there is no process for thinking about these spaces as a network of connected spaces-but there should be to make the most of these spaces as neighborhood assets and to ensure that a longterm vision melds with neighborhood needs and aspirations.
+Currently, there is no process for thinking about these spaces as a cohesive network of connected spaces-but there should be to make the most of these spaces as neighborhood assets and to ensure that a longterm vision melds with neighborhood needs and aspirations.
 ACTION Develop a 'Fargo Parks and Public Space Master Plan' through a partnership between the Park District, City of Fargo, Fargo Public Schools, and other relevant stakeholders.
-Use this and other plans to guide the process, which would lay out a long-term, network-wide vision and investment strategy for public spaces in Fargo.
-Who Cost City of Fargo, Park District, and Fargo Public Schools Estimated range: \$100,000+ 8.
-Strengthen the long-term planning relationship between the City and Fargo Public Schools, with a new focus on recognizing and addressing the negative externalities of growth
+Use this core neighborhoods plan and other plans to guide the process, which would lay out a long-term, network-wide vision and investment strategy for public spaces in Fargo.
+Use the Park District's upcoming strategic planning efforts as a starting point for this work.
+Who Cost Park District, City of Fargo, and Fargo Public Schools Estimated range: \$100,000+ 8.
+Strengthen the long-term planning relationship between the City and Fargo Public Schools with a new focus on recognizing and addressing the negative externalities of growth